DE|EN

 Pollutants by construction year: what is in which building

-Every building era has its typical pollutants.
-From the lead of the Gründerzeit through the asbestos and PCB decades to the VOC of new builds: an overview of what to expect in a building of a given age, and what to watch for before a renovation.
+Every building era has its pollutants.
+From lead in the Gründerzeit through the asbestos and PCB decades to the VOC of new builds: what is in which building.

 Every building era has its typical pollutants.
 Anyone who knows when a building was erected can estimate quite well what might be inside it, and have it checked in a targeted way instead of analysing everything on suspicion.
 One exception is radon: it depends on the geology of the subsurface, not on the construction year, and must therefore be considered in every era.
 The rest follows time.
+The year boundaries are rough guides; the eras blend at the transitions, and long-used materials such as old mineral wool or wood preservatives span several decades.
 Here is the overview, from the Gründerzeit to the new build.

 Before 1945: Gründerzeit, Art Nouveau, interwar period